geoffwhittaker/wordpress-custom-fields/WordPress custom fields (1) (3).md

 	         	} ?>
           </ul>
  ```
+Add the code to the WordPress loop in the single.php file in the location you want to display the list.
 ###Display content depending on the key value
 >Add a link to a detail page depending  on the subject of a post.